acuminous/tripitaka/README.md

   ],
 });
 ```
-If you return false (or falsey) from a processor, the result will be skipped and the original (but potentially mutated) ZenLog record passed to the next processor in the chain.
+If you return false (or falsey) from a processor, the result will be skipped and the original (but potentially mutated) Tripitaka record passed to the next processor in the chain.

 The out-of-the-box processors are as follows...